IMPACT OF THE COVID- 19 PANDEMIC

 Your Union was involved in lobbying the Queensland State Government to provide State Government employees with a maximum of 20 days pandemic leave, this was announced last week.
 We have been seeking and achieving agreements with various employers across different sectors that have resulted in similar outcomes for Members.
 These discussions will continue.

-Your Union is lobbying the Federal Government to follow the lead of the Queensland State Government and provide 20 days paid Pandemic leave for all workers.
-We are also lobbying the Federal Government to look at implementing a UK style wages underwriting scheme where the Government pays 80% of a workers wage UK Response Wage Subsidy
+Your Union was at the forefront of lobbying the Federal Government to follow the lead of the Queensland State Government and provide 20 days paid Pandemic leave for all workers.
+We are also lobbied the Federal Government to look at implementing a UK style wages underwriting scheme.
+While we ended up securing JobKeeper scheme we will continue lobbying for changes to ensure no worker is left behind.

 We are also in constant talks with various organisations who may be able to provide emergency payments for Members facing hardship.
 We will update this page with developments as they occur.